-No person shall receive a prescription for medication to end his or her life in a humane and dignified manner unless he or she has made an informed decision as defined in ORS 127.800 (Definitions) (7).
-Immediately prior to writing a prescription for medication under ORS 127.800 (Definitions) to 127.897 (Form of the request), the attending physician shall verify that the patient is making an informed decision.
+No person shall receive a prescription for medication to end his or her life in a humane and dignified manner unless he or she has made an informed decision as defined in ORS 127.800 (7).
+Immediately prior to writing a prescription for medication under ORS 127.800 to 127.897, the attending physician shall verify that the patient is making an informed decision.
+[1995 c.3 §3.04]